oscarvillagrana/sql-toolbox/cmds-query-primer.md

 ### Select with custom order and only limit:
 SELECT * FROM [table] WHERE [column] ORDER BY [column] ASC LIMIT [value]; (Order: DESC, ASC)

+### Additional Statements

+-- 1
+SELECT DISTINCT category_id
+FROM books;

+-- 2
+SELECT title,  'pub_date' AS 'Publication Date'
+FROM books;

+-- 3
+SELECT title
+FROM books
+WHERE publisher_id = 9561;

+-- 4
+SELECT isbn, title
+FROM books
+WHERE title LIKE '_N__R%'
+ORDER BY title DESC;

+-- 5
+SELECT isbn
+FROM books;

+-- 6
+SELECT title, pud_dateFROM books
+WHERE pud_date LIKE '2009%';FROM books;